 In instances of serious non-compliance with legislation and where efforts to resolve that non-compliance have proven ineffective, the City may seek an injunction requiring a person not to breach, or to cease breaching, a statute.

-Decisions on whether to seek an injunction shall be made in accordance with the Chief Executive Officer's statutory responsibilities in relation to legal proceedings.
+Decisions on whether to seek an injunction shall be made under the Chief Executive Officer's statutory responsibilities concerning legal proceedings.